 Sally Stone (Vice Chair, Foundation Governor)

 Hi my name is Sally Stone, I live in Streetly, I am married and a mother of two.
 I am currently vice chair of governors at St Anne’s.
 I thoroughly enjoy being a governor at St Anne’s, a post I have held for over 10 years.
 I have been a qualified teacher for thirty years and most of that time I have worked in Catholic Schools.
 I currently work as Inclusion Lead, and a member of the senior leadership team at a Catholic school in Birmingham.
 I am passionate about Catholic Education, both of my children were educated in Catholic school.
 I’m link governor for both safeguarding and special needs.

-Fr Gwil Lloyd (Foundation Governor)
+Fr Gwil Lloyd (Associate Governor)

 I am Fr Gwilym Lloyd.
 I've been the Parish Priest at St Anne's Streetly since 2002.
 I visit the school weekly and have a great love for Catholic Education as I see the faith growing and develop in the lives of the children.
 Before becoming a priest I was a senior lecturer in Law at Bristol Polytechnic.
 I also bring a legal mind to matters relating to the school.
 I am link Governor for Catholic Life and Collective Worship and Chair of the Pastoral & Spiritual Committee.